Resource Center / Resource Articles / Global AI Governance Law and Policy: Canada

 In 2019, two years after launching phase one of its Pan-Canadian AI Strategy, Canada announced its Digital Charter.
 This charter outlines 10 principles to guide the federal government's digital and data transformation efforts, with AI playing a crucial role.

 In 2022, phase two of the strategy was implemented, adding over CAD433 million to the overall budget to be utilized over the course of 10 years.
-The importance of AI was underscored when Bill C-27, also known as the Digital Charter Implementation Act, was introduced to Parliament that same year.
+The importance of AI was underscored when the Digital Charter Implementation Act was introduced to Parliament that same year.
 The act includes three key components: privacy reform, the establishment of a Personal Information and Data Protection Tribunal, and the introduction of a comprehensive AI and Data Act.

 Recognizing the need to continue to build on this policy suite in light of the ever-changing nature of AI technologies, the federal government hosted a roundtable to develop an AI strategy for the public service.
 This strategy focuses on three main areas: building an AI-ready workforce and fostering AI growth through innovation, enabling infrastructure and engagement, and implementing tools for responsible and effective AI adoption.

-While focusing on government use of AI, in 2023 the country brought together key industry actors to commit to a voluntary code of conduct for the safe and responsible use of generative AI.
+In 2023, while focusing on the government's use of AI, the country brought together key industry actors to commit to a voluntary code of conduct for the safe and responsible use of generative AI.
 These concepts are aligned with similar international efforts like the Bletchley Declaration, a key agreement completed during the first AI Safety Summit hosted by the U.K.

 To complement the existing efforts of the Pan-Canadian AI Strategy, the 2024 federal budget allocated CAD2.4 billion to advance AI with an eye on both internal use and external oversight.
 Of the budget, CAD2 billion is dedicated to a new AI Compute Access Fund as well as funding for a safety institute and advancement of sectoral research.
 This fund aims to invest in Canadian-made computing infrastructure to support AI businesses and researchers.